The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Carry-Gap Estimates

 \subsection{Time-series variation}

 \FloatBarrier

 \FloatBarrier

-Figure~\ref{fig:cg_series} shows that the carry gap is a time-series object with significant level variation.
-In both markets, it stays in positive territory for the vast majority of the sample and, rather than reverting quickly to zero, undergoes persistent regime-level rises and declines.
-Meaningful low-frequency structure survives daily aggregation.
+Figure~\ref{fig:cg_series} shows that the carry gap is also a time-series object.
+It remains positive for most of the sample and exhibits persistent level shifts rather than quick reversion to zero.
 Both markets display elevated levels in 2018 and 2020--2021, a decline during 2022--2023, and a rebound in 2024--2025.
-Although the detailed paths differ across markets, the broad regime shifts are shared, supporting the view that the carry gap contains a systematic component that co-moves with changes in the broader market environment.
+The detailed paths differ, but the broad regime shifts are shared, suggesting a systematic component linked to the broader market environment.

-In sum, the carry gap exhibits three properties: a positive center, a flat level across maturities, and low-frequency time-series variation.
-Together, these establish that the carry gap is not mere residual noise but a systematic empirical object observed in carry space.
+In sum, the carry gap has three main properties: a positive center, a relatively flat maturity profile, and low-frequency time-series variation.
+These facts motivate treating it as a systematic carry-space object rather than residual noise.